Kaká (footballer, born May 1991)

-Everton Ferreira Guimarães (born 20 May 1991), commonly known as Kaká, is a Brazilian footballer who plays as an attacking midfielder for I-League club Gokulam Kerala.
+Everton Ferreira Guimarães (born 20 May 1991), commonly known as Kaká, is a Brazilian footballer who played for Liga Portugal club Cinfães.

 Club career

 Everton Kaká spent the beginning of his career in Brazil, trained at São Paulo FC and was revealed by Botafogo do Rio de Janeiro, after professionalizing he transferred to Portugal and signed with SCU Torreense in 2011.
 In 2015, Kaká signed for CD.
 Mafra, was National champion and climbed up the division, was loaned to Académica de Coimbra and after excellent performances he was sold to Nacional da Madeira and signed a 3-year contract and was twice national champion of the Portuguese second league, returned in 2021 to do a season at CD.
 Mafra and moved to Saudi Arabia.